Dementia and Sight Loss Training

 Our Most Popular Course

-Approximately one third of the population of people with a learning disability could be registered blind or partially sighted (500,000) a further third (500,000) require glasses or contact lenses to correct their vision.
-Source (lookup (See ability) 2009) (Emerson.
-E, Hatton.C), Population of people with LD in England For Valuing People Now (2007)
+Studies show approximately one third of the population of people with a learning disability could be registered blind or partially sighted (500,000).
+Accordingly a further third (500,000), require glasses or contact lenses to correct their vision.
+Source RNIB (2005)

-This one-day course outlines the common visual disabilities found in the learning disabled population, the behaviours that indicate sight loss, treatments and the development of person centred care pathways and additional support that is available.
+This one-day course you will be attending, outlines the common visual disabilities found in the learning disabled population.
+It will cover the behaviours that indicate sight loss.
+Identify treatments and the development of person centred care pathways, and the additional support available.

 Cost: